 Drop Procedures follow current college policy.
 In accordance with this policy if the student decides to withdraw from the course, the student must initiate the withdrawal in person in the Admissions Office.
 Students are expected to follow the printed degree plan.
 If the student is withdrawing from a general education course listed on the degree plan, the student must discuss this action with the instructor prior to withdrawal, as progression in Nursing courses may be affected.

 Attention!
 Dropping this class may affect your funding in a negative way!
 You could owe money to the college and/or federal government.
 Please check with the Financial Aid Office before making a decision.
-If this is an 8-week course, then failing may result in the student owing money back to the college since they will be dropped from the 2nd 8-week courses.

 TESTING CENTER POLICIES